Demographics of Sweden: Contemporary immigration

 Since the early 1970s, immigration to Sweden has been mostly due to refugee migration and family reunification from countries in the Middle East and Latin America.

 According to Eurostat, in 2010, there were 1.33 million foreign-born residents in Sweden, corresponding to 14.3% of the total population.
 Of these, 859,000 (64.3%) were born outside the EU and 477,000 (35.7%) were born in another EU Member State.
 By comparison, the Swedish civil registry reports, for 2018, that nearly 1.96 million residents are foreign-born, a 47% increase from 2010.
 There are 8.27 million Swedish-born residents, giving a total population of 10.23 million, and a 19.1% foreign-born population.
+Malmö, the third largest city of Sweden and Skåne County as a whole have taken in highest numbers of refugees who reached Sweden, in particular during the Yugoslav Wars in the 1990s and the Syrian civil war in the 2010s.

 The first group of Assyrians/Syriacs moved to Sweden from Lebanon in 1967.
 Many of them live in Södertälje (Stockholm).
 There are also around 40,000 Roma in Sweden.
 Some Roma people have long historical roots in Sweden, while others are more recent migrants from elsewhere in Europe.

 Immigrants from Western Asia have been a rapidly growing share of Sweden's population.
 According to the government agency Statistics Sweden, the number of immigrants born in all of Asia (including the Middle East) rose from just 1,000 in 1950 to 295,000 in 2003.
 Most of those immigrants came from Iraq, Iran, Lebanon and Syria, according to Statistics Sweden.

 Immigration of Iraqis increased dramatically during the Iraq War, beginning in 2003.
 A total of 8,951 Iraqis came to Sweden in 2006, accounting for 45% of the entire Iraqi migration to Europe.
 By 2007, the community of Iraqis in Sweden numbered above 70,000.
 In 2008, Sweden introduced tighter rules on asylum seekers.

 A significant number of Syrian Christians have also settled in Sweden.
 There have also been immigrants from South-Central Asia such as Afghanistan and India.
 Since the European migrant crisis, Syrians became the second-largest group of foreign-born persons in the Swedish civil registry in 2017 with 158,443 people (after former Yugoslavia).

 Note that the table below lists the citizenship the person had when arriving in Sweden, and therefore there are no registered Eritreans, Russians or Bosnians from 1990, they were recorded as Ethiopians, Soviets and Yugoslavs.
 The nationality of Yugoslavs below is therefore people who came to Sweden from the Socialist Federal Republic of Yugoslavia before 1991 and people who came from today's Montenegro and Serbia before 2003, then called the Federal Republic of Yugoslavia.
 Counting all people who came from Slovenia, Croatia, Bosnia and Herzegovina, Serbia, Montenegro, Kosovo, Macedonia, Serbia and Montenegro, the Federal Republic of Yugoslavia and the Socialist Federal Republic of Yugoslavia, there were 176,033 people from there in 2018.